Introduction and Prologue

 What follows then is an effort to effect an “insider’s view” of the creative process by looking at art from a multi-tiered vantage-point — one that permits consideration of social context, psychological implications, artist’s stylistic bias and a host of other pertinent variables relating to one complex productive act.
 (Fig. 18)

 This exploration is designed to “initiate” those who have not had much exposure to art, and to intrigue those who have prior experience by looking at the creative process from a somewhat different perspective.
-At times, the locus of our interest will be the artist, at other times the viewer and frequently we will scrutinize the work itself in our effort to grasp the multi-faceted “transaction” between artist and observer.
+At times, the focus of our interest will be the artist, at other times the viewer and frequently we will scrutinize the work itself in our effort to grasp the multi-faceted “transaction” between artist and observer.

-The sequence of topics that follow is designed to move from general areas of interest to the more specific, and as a working vocabulary is developed, to enable the reader to approach [.underline]#an#y art, new or old, with confidence that there is much about it that is comprehensible to the “well-tempered eye.”
+The sequence of topics that follow is designed to move from general areas of interest to the more specific, and as a working vocabulary is developed, to enable the reader to approach any art, new or old, with confidence that there is much about it that is comprehensible to the “well-tempered eye.”

 The author’s unapologetically perceptual approach to aesthetic experience and his attempt to “illustrate” significant “feelings and intuitions” about art with relevant examples, old and new, has necessitated that the “meaning” of each artistic work be conveyed experientially by the most effective visual or cognitive means available.